Cincinnati Bengals: 2026 NFL Draft Preview

 3. Peter Woods

 An ultra-athletic interior disruptor with rare energy and violence.
 If both tackles are gone, Woods becomes the pivot — a defensive line anchor who can penetrate gaps and disrupt plays in the backfield.
-Cincinnati's run defense was gashed all season (28th in rushing yards allowed), and Woods would immediately improve that.
+Cincinnati's run defense struggled, and Woods would immediately improve that.
 Not as pressing as offensive line, but a quality pick if needed.
-Odds: +325 to go #10.

 4. Mansoor Delane

 A shutdown corner who allowed zero touchdowns in his breakout 2025 season.
-The Bengals' secondary was inconsistent, allowing 4,200+ passing yards.
+The Bengals' secondary was inconsistent.
 Delane would give Cincinnati a true CB1 opposite Cam Taylor-Britt.
 A defensive luxury pick if the offensive line is addressed elsewhere, but the need is less pressing.
-Odds: +400 to go #10.

 Draft Strategy